unraid/docs/docs/unraid-os/manual/upgrade-instructions.md

 Please ensure your system meets these requirements before upgrading:

-1. Your server must be running version 6.1 or later.
-2. Your USB flash device must have at least 128MB of free space.
+1. Your USB flash device must have at least 128MB of free space.
-3. If you have customized your network bridge name previously, it must be changed back to the default of 'br0' before upgrading.
+2. If you have customized your network bridge name previously, it must be changed back to the default of 'br0' before upgrading.
-4. VMs set to use a custom-named bridge will also need to be edited to point to the 'br0' prior to the upgrade.
+3. VMs set to use a custom-named bridge will also need to be edited to point to the 'br0' prior to the upgrade.

-## Checking your existing version

-To check which version of Unraid is presently running on your server, simply log into the web interface and look in the top right corner of the browser.

-## Checking for sufficient free space
+### Checking for sufficient free space

 The upgrade process will check for this automatically, but if you wish to be proactive, you can review your boot device's free space under the Flash section on the _Main_ tab of the web interface.

-## Checking your network bridge name
+### Checking your network bridge name

 To see if you have a customized network bridge, open the _Settings_ -\> _Network Settings_ page of the web interface.
 If the bridge name is anything other than 'br0', change it back to 'br0' and click apply.

-## Checking your VM network bridge settings
+### Checking your VM network bridge settings

 If you found you have a custom-name for your network bridge and you also have VMs on the system, it is very likely that these VMs are also set to